pikatchu/closedsource/book/0070-headquarters.md

 The doors slid open.

-Leo and Elias stepped out into a dimly lit hallway.
+Leo and Elias stepped out into the hallway.

 A guard stood in front of them, dressed in dark tactical gear, but his face lit up when he saw Elias.